School Health

 Youth Risk Behavior Survey

-The Youth Risk Behavior Survey measures teen health risk behaviors that contribute to the leading causes of morbidity and mortality among youth and young adults, including: unintentional injuries and violence, mental health and suicide, tobacco and electronic smoking device use, alcohol and other drug use, sexual behaviors related to unintended pregnancy and sextually transmitted infections, weight and nutrition, physical activity, and protective factors.
+The Youth Risk Behavior Survey is part of a national CDC-supported surveillance system that measures teen health risk behaviors and experiences that contribute to the leading causes of death and disability among youth, including: unintentional injuries and violence, mental health and suicide, tobacco use and vaping and electronic smoking device use, alcohol and other drug use, sexual behaviors related to unintended pregnancy and sextually transmitted infections, weight and nutrition, physical activity, and protective factors.
+The YRBS results help monitor health trends, identify emerging issues, and is used to plan and evaluate programs that can help improve adolescent health.

 Safety and Wellness Survey